-Joe Berger is the starting center on the Minnesota Vikings, and also the full-time father of four children: 2 adopted and 2 biological.
+Joe Berger is the former, starting center on the Minnesota Vikings.
+He is also the full-time father of four children: 2 adopted and 2 biological.
 He and his wife, Abigail, are active supporters of adoption and adoption family causes.

 During Berger’s early career on the Miami Dolphins, his wife Abigail was receiving weekly fertility treatments.
 Their first biological son, Gavin, came after a year of trying to become pregnant, and they were told the prospect of giving birth to a second child was slim.
 They decided to grow their family through adoption, and adopted their son Blake later that year.